ramyaimansabry/ramyaimansabry/README.md

 ### [![Typing SVG](https://readme-typing-svg.herokuapp.com?font=Architects+Daughter&color=D79921&size=30&lines=Hi+I'm+Ramy+Sabry+👋;An+iOS+Software+Engineer...;)](https://git.io/typing-svg)

-- 🔭 I have 4.5 years of experience in iOS development.
+- 🔭 I have 5 years of experience in iOS development.
 - 🌱 Experienced in Fin-Tech, Food & Privilege and E-Commerce industries.
 - ⭐️ I am Currently working on digital banking system at <a href="https://atos.net/en/">Atos </a> with the latest technologies.
-- 💼 I’m looking to collaborate on open source projects that are using SwiftUI and Blockchain technology.
+- 💼 I’m looking to collaborate on open-source projects that are using SwiftUI and Blockchain technology.
 - 💬 Ask me about: Architecture design, Design Patterns, Reusable Components, Unit/UI Testing, CI/CD.
 - 📫 How to contact with me: ramysabry1996@gmail.com
 - 🔗 My Linkedin Profile: [Linkedin](https://www.linkedin.com/in/ramy-sabry-153770117)